-Soil tests from soil samples taken immediately after harvest of crops in the fall can be used to determine lime as well as fertility requirements for crops for the coming year.
-If soil pH needs adjusting, fall is a good time of the year to apply needed lime since it may take as long as six months for full reaction.
+Soil tests from samples taken immediately after harvest of crops in the fall can be used to determine lime as well as fertility requirements for crops for the coming year.
+If soil pH needs adjusting, fall is a good time of the year to apply needed lime since it may take as long as six months for it to take effect.
 However, some reaction does occur soon after application.
-Bacteria, which fix nitrogen in relation to the peanut plant, do better and form more nodules with an adequate calcium (Ca) level and with pH around 6.0 or higher.
-If the crop that precedes peanuts is well-fertilized, there may be enough residual nutrients in the soil to make direct fertilization unnecessary for peanuts.
-The analysis and report of the soil sample will also tell you which nutrients are needed to grow peanuts on a particular soil.
+Nitrogen fixing bacteria that form nodules on peanut roots do better and form more nodules with an adequate calcium (Ca) level and with pH around 6.0 or higher.
+If the crop that precedes peanuts is well-fertilized, there may be enough residual nutrients in the soil to make direct fertilization unnecessary.
+The analysis and report of the soil sample will also indicate which nutrients are needed on a particular field.
 Calcium and magnesium (Mg) may be supplied by limestone.
 If no lime is needed, Ca can be supplied by gypsum, and Mg can be included in the fertilizer.
-If phosphorus (P) is low, be sure to add sufficient P in the fertilizer.
-The same is true for potassium (K) and other fertilizer that is needed by peanuts.
-Many of the micronutrients are needed by peanuts.
-Boron (B) is normally the most deficient, especially on sandy soils.
+If phosphorus (P) is low, add P according to soil tests.
+The same is true for potassium (K) and other nutrients needed by peanuts.
+Boron (B) and manganese (Mn) are normally the most deficient micronutrients on sandy soils.
 Therefore, if peanuts are to be planted on a sandy soil, it would be advisable to use B at the rate of 0.5-0.75 lb of elemental B per acre.
 Higher rates of B can be toxic to the plants.
-Applications of B should be split since it is a highly leacheable, mobile nutrient.
+Applications of B should be split since it is a highly leachable nutrient.
 High application rates of other nutrients can make B deficiency more pronounced.
-Deficiencies are most often found on highly weathered, sandy soils.
-The deficiency that we most often associate with B deficiency is internal fruit damage called "hollow heart", which reduces the quality and value of the crop.
-However, in more severe cases, B deficiency can result in split stems and roots, on the lower part of the stem with shortened internodes, terminal death, and extensive secondary branching.
+The deficiency that we most often associate with B deficiency is internal fruit damage called "hollow heart," which reduces the quality and value of the crop.
+However, in more severe cases, B deficiency can result in split stems and roots, shortened internodes, terminal death, and extensive secondary branching.
 Leaves may be dark green and mottled with few or no peanuts developing on stubbed pegs.
-Some fields have been observed with these symptoms recently and this is a reminder that there is a reason to apply B even if few visual observations of deficiencies are seen.
 B may be applied early with herbicides or with fungicides to avoid making additional trips across the field.
-The crop may take up less than a tenth of a pound per acre but it is still important for crop production.

-Peanuts may have a yellow cast to them during the growing season at times.
-There could be several causes for this including poor nodulation, micronutrient deficiencies, water logged soils, or herbicide damage.
-Some fields are yellow due to being water logged which results in poor nodulation and nitrogen fixation.
-Plants usually grow out of this as soils dry out.
-Iron and other micronutrients may be limiting in water logged soils too, which will grow out of it as soils dry out.
-Manganese deficiencies may occur in soils that have been limed for years and have a pH above 6.3.
-These symptoms can be seen as a light green to yellow cast to the peanut canopy and are usually more prevalent late in the season.
-Manganese applications will have to be made for the crop to overcome this.
-It is possible to lower the pH through acid forming fertilizers; however, applications of a few pounds of micronutrient may be more cost effective and the response will be quicker than changing the pH.
+Peanuts with a yellow cast during the growing season can occur due to several reasons including poor nodulation, micronutrient deficiencies, water logged soils, or herbicide damage.
+Water logging can result in poor nodulation and therefore, nitrogen fixation.
+Plants usually grow out of this situation as soils dry out.
+Iron and other micronutrients may be limiting in water logged soils, too, which the plants will also grow out of as soils dry out.
+Manganese deficiencies often occur in soils that have been limed for years and have a pH above 6.3.
+These symptoms can be seen as a light green to yellow cast to the peanut canopy and are usually more prevalent late in the season and on sandier sites.
+Manganese applications can be made to the crop, or a base application may be made at planting.
+It is possible to lower the pH through acid forming fertilizers such as ammonium sulfate; however, applications of a few pounds of micronutrient may be more cost effective and the response will be quicker than changing the pH.